jpremmel/matching/README.md

 ## Description

 _This webpage displays a grid of white panels.
 Upon clicking a panel, it changes color.
 The user's goal is to find two panels of the same color.
 The color of the panels can be reset to white after the user tries two panels.
-Currently, nothing happens when the user finds two panels of the same color - we plan to add this functionality in a future version._
+Currently, nothing happens when the user finds two panels of the same color - we plan to add this functionality in a future version.
+The main purpose of this project was to practice adding interactivity to a webpage using JavaScript._

 ## Setup/Installation Requirements